-- plans for, progress of, timing of, changes to, delays in or results from, non-clinical studies and clinical trials of our product candidates, including any adverse events, delays or announcements related to such studies or trials; - any delay in filing for regulatory approval of our product candidates; - the failure or delay of the FDA or any other regulatory authority to approve our product candidates, or any unexpected limitation on the approved indication or onerous condition of approval; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of our CNS therapies; - regulatory or legal developments in the U.S. and other countries; - adverse developments with respect to our intellectual property portfolio or failure to obtain or loss of exclusivity; - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - changes in healthcare laws affecting pricing, reimbursement or access; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of, timing of, changes to, delays in or results from, non-clinical studies and clinical trials of our product candidates, including any adverse events or announcements related to such studies or trials; - any delay in filing for regulatory approval of our product candidates; - the failure or delay of the FDA or any other regulatory authority to approve our product candidates, or any unexpected limitation on the approved indication or onerous condition of approval; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of our CNS therapies;

+- regulatory or legal developments in the United States and other countries; - adverse developments with respect to our intellectual property portfolio - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.